 If I’m short on time, I’ll often just send follow-ups to people I’ve reached out to in the past.
-Remember, we’re all busy and checking email each day but it’s common for things to slip through the cracks.
-If you don’t prioritize sending follow-ups when appropriate, you’ll miss out on a lot of opportunities.
+Remember, we’re all busy and checking email each day, but it’s common for things to slip through the cracks.
+If you don’t prioritize sending follow-ups when appropriate, you’ll miss out on many opportunities.

 Automate Your Outreach Marketing Efforts

 There are so many tools and programs that can help you start automating the processes in your business.
 When it comes to streamlining the process for consistent pitching and outreach, consider these ideas:

 - Segment your email list to people who are more likely to be prospects and schedule out targeted messages and offers to send them

 - Schedule social media posts pitching your services or video testimonials from clients or customers to help market your business

 - Add a personalized signature to your email, so people know to click a link or button to schedule a discovery call with you